 Active monitoring means that you avoid the side effects of treatment for as long as possible.
 Treatment is still available if your lymphoma starts to cause problems or if you develop symptoms that are hard to cope with.
 Treatment is just as successful in people who save it until they need it as in people who have treatment straightaway.

 People who are not well enough to have chemotherapy might have rituximab on its own.

-It is too early to say whether any of these treatments will work for NLPHL or whether they will work better than the treatments doctors already use.
-Your doctors may offer you the chance to take part in a clinical trial, if there is one suitable for you.
+Your consultant might offer you the chance to take part in a clinical trial if there is one suitable for you.
 You can find out more about clinical trials and search for a trial that might be suitable for you at Lymphoma TrialsLink.